Our thin, flexible solar cells could offer an affordable solution to meeting the needs of increasing energy demands around the world.

 Printable solar cells that are flexible and lightweight

-We're developing new materials and processes to enable the production of thin, flexible solar cells based on printable ‘solar inks’.
-These inks are deposited onto flexible plastic films using a range of processes including spray coating, reverse gravure, slot-die coating and screen printing.
+We're developing new materials and processes to produce thin, flexible and semi-transparent solar cells based on printable 'solar inks'.
+These inks are deposited onto flexible plastic films using a range of processes including, micro-gravure coating, slot-die coating and screen printing.

-We've also developed capabilities in both organic photovoltaics (OPV) and dye-sensitised solar cells (DSSC).
-These technologies differ in a number of ways from traditional, silicon-based solar cells, offering:
+We've developed capabilities in both organic photovoltaics (OPV) and perovskite photovoltaics.
+These technologies differ in a number of ways from conventional silicon-based solar cells, offering:

-- greater flexibility – being light weight and flexible, solar panels can be integrated into windows, window furnishings, rooftops and even consumer packaging
+- Greater flexibility: Being lightweight and flexible, solar panels can be integrated into windows, window furnishings, tents and even consumer packaging

-- affordability – lower cost and light weight solar can provide for the energy needs for remote outback locations and developing communities.
+- Portability: Our thin and lightweight solar can provide immediate power to cater to the energy needs for remote outback locations and developing communities.

 This work has been carried out by the Victorian Organic Solar Cell (VICOSC) Consortium, a research collaboration between CSIRO, Monash University, the University of Melbourne, BlueScope Steel, Innovia Films, Innovia Security and Robert Bosch SEA.
 It has been supported by funding from the Victorian State Government and the Australian Government through the Australian Renewable Energy Agency.

-By developing new organic materials and solar cell device architectures, we have achieved power conversion efficiencies of around 9 per cent on small-scale devices.
+By developing new materials and processes, we have achieved efficiencies of greater than 19 per cent on small-scale devices.

-We are keen to focus our technology on specific applications, and can now produce pilot-scale quantities for incorporation into a wide range of prototypes.
+We are focusing our technology on specific applications and can now produce pilot-scale quantities of solar film for incorporation into a wide range of prototypes.

-The low barriers to entry mean this technology can provide new opportunities for Australian manufacturing, opening up new markets and new jobs.
+The low barrier to entry of this technology means we can provide new opportunities for Australian manufacturing, creating new markets, value adding to existing markets and generating jobs.